chuanqisun/plexchat/README.md

 ## How does it work

 We instantiate one worker for each endpoint.
-The worker keeps track of its capacity based on the token and rate limit of the endpoint as well as its current workload.

-The worker is started by the manager.
-Once it's started, it polls the manager for tasks.
-The worker automatically goes to sleep when all tasks are finished and must be started again by the manager when new tasks are available.

-The manager dispatch
+The worker polls the manager for task with its current capacity.
+The capacity is based on:
+1. Token limit
+2. Rate limit
+3. Past consumption

+The manager uses a queue to track user requests.
+Each user request is decorated with metadata about its demand:
+1. Prompt token consumption
+2. Max response token limit
+3. Model compatibility

+The manager dispatches the task to the first polling worker that has a capacity that meets or exceeds the demand.
+When the worker finishes the task, the result is returned to the user.
+When the worker fails the task, the task is requeued until all retries are used up.

+### Polling convention

+- Manager wakes up workers upon receiving every new task
+- Worker polls indefinitely, and goes to sleep after they received at least one task and finished all assigned tasks.

 ## Limitations